 While 5G deployments are gaining major momentum worldwide, there continues to be a strong need for network densification through additional small cells.
-In addition, more distributed edge nodes are essential as a way to enhance 5G coverage and optimize overall TCO for operators.
+More distributed edge nodes are essential as a way to enhance 5G coverage and optimize overall TCO for operators.
 The introduction of the cells, in particular, has posed additional challenges in site acquisition/rental, energy cost, time to deploy, speed to activate, and service orchestration.

 Network slicing is one of the most complex features of 5G technology to implement.
 Application subsystems assign a dedicated slice of the mobile network – with guaranteed bandwidth, low latency and availability – customized to the specific needs of a customer’s use case.